 Add in the chili powder, salt, celery salt, cumin, cayenne, basil and bay leaf.
 Stir to incorporate the spices.
 Heat for a minute.

 Add in the tomatoes and juice along with water.
-Bring to a boil, adjust to a simmer and simmer uncovered until the sauce is thickened to desired consistency, about three hours, stirring now and then.
-Stir in the beans if desired.
+Bring to a boil, adjust to a simmer, and simmer uncovered until the sauce is thickened to desired consistency, about two to three hours, stirring now and then.
+Stir in the beans shortly before serving.

 note: I use 1 1/2 cups water and simmer for about 1 1/2 to 2 hours.
 A good long simmer is important to meld the flavors.